pudgeball/NMSliderViewController/README.markdown

 ======================
-In `AppDelegate.m`, add the following:
+In `AppDelegate.m`, initialize an NMSliderViewController object like this:

-`slideViewController = [[NMSliderViewController alloc] initWithTopViewController:topViewController andBottomViewController:bottomViewController];`
+`[[NMSliderViewController alloc] initWithTopViewController:topViewController andBottomViewController:bottomViewController];`

+And set the root view controller here:

 `self.window.rootViewController = slideViewController;`